Skip to content

 codeBlockstrueFenced code blocks (```)

-When a decoration is disabled, its syntax is treated as plain text with no visual formatting.
+When a feature is disabled, its syntax is treated as source text with no visual formatting.

 Fenced code blocks are highlighted with highlight.js by default.
 Import a highlight.js CSS theme for colors to appear: